Skip to main content

 A diet rich in micronutrients from whole foods supports every enzymatic process required for a healthy metabolism.
 Consuming adequate protein is particularly important for older adults to counteract the natural tendency toward muscle loss, a condition known as sarcopenia.

 Finally, sleep is the master regulator.
 During deep sleep, your body performs critical maintenance.
-It is when the majority of is released, facilitating repair and regeneration.
+It is when the majority of growth hormone is released, facilitating repair and regeneration.
 It is also when the nervous system and endocrine system recalibrate, clearing out metabolic debris and preparing for the next day.

 Poor sleep disrupts this entire process, leading to elevated cortisol, impaired insulin sensitivity, and suppressed production of anabolic hormones.
 Prioritizing consistent, high-quality sleep is a non-negotiable pillar of hormonal and metabolic health.